sibjor/ArcadeMachineApplication/README.md

 * The launcher presents the games made by the authors, navigating between the submodule directories

 ## Binary repo structure:
-* The build folder created your engine of choice
+* The build folder created with your engine of choice
 * With a .gif file representing your game
 * With a metadata.json file with filled values, the keys defined by this project however
 * With a license